 Your vehicle is classified as a light duty towing vehicle.
-It does not come from the factory fully equipped to tow.
-No towing packages are available through Ford or Mercury/Lincoln dealers.
 Do not tow a trailer until your vehicle has been driven at least 3 200 km (2 000 miles).

 Towing a trailer places an additional load on your vehicle's engine, transmission, brakes, tires and suspension.
 Inspect these components carefully after towing.